flexera-public/policy_templates/security/azure/resources_with_public_ip_address/README.md

 ## What it does

-This policy checks all the resources in the Azure Subscription with a public IP address.
+This policy checks all the resources in the Azure Subscription with a public IP address, so that those IP's can be removed.

 ## Functional Details

-The policy leverages the Azure API to identify the resouces that have public IP address associated with them and them produces the report of these instances.
+The policy leverages the Azure API to identify the resources that have public IP address associated with them and them produces the report of these instances.

 ## Input Parameters